 ROB – We're absolutely friends before band mates.
 The friendships are paramount.
 The band is fun, but the friendships are for life.
 I think that's the key for doing anything successfully.

-Now the question you must surely get asked most often.
-Who thought up the band name?
+Now for the question you must get asked most often.
+What's the meaning behind the name?

 ROB – I'm out.